microsoft/typespec/docs/standard-library/built-in-decorators.md

 ## TypeSpec
 ### `@continuationToken` {#@continuationToken}

-Pagingation property defining the token to get to the next page.
+Pagination property defining the token to get to the next page.
 It MUST be specified both on the request parameter and the response.
 ```typespec
 @continuationToken